joshHug/LeidenITP/labs/extra_exercises.md

 ## logic (boolean)

-In the following exercises you can practise with booleans and if statements:
+In the following exercises, you can practice with booleans and if statements:

 - any (easy)
 - all (easy)